exakat/exakat/docs/Rules.rst

 +--------------+--------------------------+

 .. _avoid-get\_class():

 Avoid get_class()
 #################

-get_class() should be replaced with the `instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator to check the class of an object.
+get_class() should be replaced with the `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator to check the class of an object.

-get_class() will only compare the full namespace name of the object's class, while `instanceof <http://php.net/manual/en/language.operators.type.php>`_ actually resolve the name, using the local namespace and aliases.
+get_class() will only compare the full namespace name of the object's class, while `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ actually resolve the name, using the local namespace and aliases.

 .. code-block:: php